innovators3311/FreightFrenzy_Official/road-runner-master/core/packages.md

 Controllers for generic control tasks including tracking motion profiles (not limited to 2D paths or trajectories).

-# Package com.acmerobotics.roadrunner.drive
+# Package com.acmerobotics.roadrunner.org.firstinspires.ftc.teamcode.drive

 Drive-specific interfaces that provide functionality for setting robot velocities and using positional feedback for localization.

 # Package com.acmerobotics.roadrunner.followers

-A collection of path and trajectory followers for various drive types.
+A collection of path and trajectory followers for various org.firstinspires.ftc.teamcode.drive types.

 # Package com.acmerobotics.roadrunner.geometry